alexpeattie/letsencrypt-fromscratch/README.md

 })
 ```

-Note that Let's Encrypt will validate the domain the email address belongs to, so a made-up email address will trigger a rejection.
+Note that Let's Encrypt will validate the domain the email address belongs to, so a made up email address will trigger a rejection.

 <br>